jderuiter/statelearner/README.md

 This tool can be used for TLS implementations, smart cards and can be extended using its socket module.

+## Build

+Build a self-contained jar file using the following command:

+`mvn package shade:shade`

 ## Publications

 StateLearner (or one of its predecessors) has been used in the following publications: